 Do you have a personal, family, or cultural story that you wish to share?

-Want to leave your friends and family with lasting memories?
+Wish to leave your friends and family with lasting memories?

-Definitely get Lindy & Ulf by your side to help tell the beautifully-unique story of you."
-Karen Hopkins www.bridedisrupted.com
+"Definitely get Lindy & Ulf by your side to help tell the beautifully-unique story of you."

 Telling the Beautifully Unique Story of You

 We love to share your stories, the story of your courtship, whether it be a fairy tale, an adventure or total disaster story, the obstacles overcome and the heartfelt declarations.
-Perhaps you have an important family story or a cultural story that should be shared...Long after the cake has been eaten, it's the stories people remember.
+Perhaps the story of long awaited child, or maybe you have an important family or cultural story that should be shared...

 Central Coast, Sydney & Newcastle